druefena/mobius_on-premise_doc/source/similarity-search.rst

 .. warning::

-  This step is computationally expensive.
-If the number of images is very large (e.g., more than 1 million), it may take several hours to process all images on a single GPU.
+  This step is very IO heavy.
+If the number of images is very large (e.g., more than 1 million), it may take several hours to process all images.

-Once the updating is complete, the similarity search will be performed on all images of the extended image database.
+Once the update of the similarity search approximator is complete, the similarity search will be performed on all images of the extended image database.